 If they’ve been sitting in solution for several months to a year or longer, it’s safest to throw them away and start over with a fresh pair.

 How often should I change contact solution in my contact lens case?

-If your contacts are sitting in a case, you should change your disinfecting solution at least once every 30 days.
+If your contacts are sitting in a case, you should change the disinfecting solution at least every 30 days.

 How long do contacts last unopened?